top of page

 ANDALUCÍA - MÁLAGA - A JANUARY TAPAS BAR CRAWL IN MARBELLA

-The geography of the town is quite peculiar, without a clearly defined old town or centre, which means, there can be a bit of walking between bars.
-There are various styles here, including tapas and pintxos, markets and seafood cuisine, from traditional small wineries, to flash, gaudy looking, new designer gastro bars.
+The town's geography is quite peculiar, without a clearly defined old town or centre, which means there can be a bit of walking between bars.
+There are various styles here, including tapas and pintxos, markets and seafood cuisine, from traditional small wineries to flash, gaudy-looking new designer gastro bars.

-Please note, that it is always best to try and avoid the franchises, which are ruining the local culture.
+Please note that it is always best to avoid the franchises that are ruining local culture.

-Our first stop was closed but we have been here before, so, it is recommended.
+Our first stop was closed, but we have been here before, so we recommend it.

 SIDRERÍA BAR Y TAPAS PACO Calle Peral, 18, 29601 Marbella A Traditional Asturian tapas bar in the modern style, with tapas like artichoke hearts sprinkled with Santoña anchovies, grilled anchovies with tomato dressing and authentic Asturian fabada, plus, of course, Asturian Sidra.